Cobra Mansa: Capoeira style

-Mestre Cobrinha is known for his dynamic and dangerous style of play.
-His nicknames (Cobra Mansa - "tamed snake" and Cobrinha - "little snake") are apt descriptions derived from Cobra Mansa's graceful and deceptive style of play.
+Mestre Cobrinha is known for his dynamic and acrobatic style of play.
+His nicknames (Cobra Mansa - "tamed snake" and Cobrinha - "little snake") are descriptions derived from Cobra Mansa's graceful and deceptive style.
 His ability to transform situations through the use of innovative and acrobatic solutions has made him one of the most influential angoleiro (practitioner of capoeira Angola) of his generation.

-Never one to avoid the complexity of Capoeira Regional, he has traveled in many non-Angolan circles and done a great deal to help mend old disagreements between the two.
-His style continues to be respected through both the capoeira Angola and capoeira Regional communities and he remains an inspiration to many younger capoeiristas.
+He has traveled in many non-Angolan circles and tried to help mend old disagreements between the two.
+His style is respected through both the capoeira Angola and capoeira Regional communities.